shopware/shopware/src/Docs/_new/4-how-to/120-plugin-dependencies.md

 }
 ```

-Have a detailed look at the `require` keyword, which now requires both the Shopware platform version, which **always**
+Have a detailed look at the `require` keyword, which now requires both the Shopware 6 version, which **always**
 has to be mentioned in your `composer.json`, as well as the previously mentioned plugin and its version.
 Just as in composer itself, you can also use version wildcards, such as `v1.0.*` to only require the other plugin's
 minor version to be 1.1, not considering the patch version.